 If you are active duty military you should discuss your marital problems with your commanding officer, and keep them informed of any significant changes at home and any legal actions.
 You should contact the JAG officer for advice on how to proceed in this jurisdiction.
 Generally, the JAG officer cannot represent you in a divorce, but they can provide helpful information and direction.

-Divorce Lawyers For Men™ has law offices near all of the major military bases including Joint Base Lewis McChord, Everett Naval Station, Bangor Submarine Base, and Whidbey Naval Air Station.
+Divorce Lawyers For Men™ has law offices near all of the major military bases including Joint Base Lewis McChord, Naval Station Everett, Naval Base Kitsap, and Fairchild Air Force Base.
 This site also has additional resources.

 One of the longest lasting financial consequences of a divorce, child support, is not set by personal preference or by whim of the Court.
 By Washington state statute, child support is calculated based on a statewide schedule adopted by the Legislature.
 It is a complex system.
 Many fathers need help understanding what counts as income and what exceptions are allowed for deviation.